 A related meeting leader goal is for every meeting to establish actionable intelligence—or in other words, something tangible to build on moving forward.
 What that looks like will, again, vary.
-It may be a list of next steps.
+It may be a list of the next steps.
 It could be key lessons learned.
 It could simply be a clear allocation of responsibilities.
-Whatever outcome it is, the ultimate goal should be a contribution to answering some key challenge the business is facing.
+Whatever the outcome is, the ultimate goal should be a contribution to answering the key challenges the business is facing.

 Look for Teachable Moments

 Knowledge is one of your team’s greatest assets, and one of the best ways to produce that knowledge is to provide a safe space for people to share their experiences.
 A simple way to achieve this is to build a general “lessons learned” agenda item into regular team meetings.
 By formalizing a space for that conversation, it’s more likely to be seen as part of the fabric of how a company gets things done.
 Scott Mautz, a Procter & Gamble alum and current faculty member at Indiana University’s Kelley School of Business lists these 8 teachable moments to keep an eye out for:

 - When, during a conflict, perspective is one-sided.

 - When the “A” game is not present in an “A” situation.